pvolnov/py-near/docs/clients/delegate.rst

-And now send this transaction and pay for gas from ``bob.near`` account.
+And now send this transaction and pay for gas from ``bob.near`` balance.

 .. code-block:: python